cnvdya/starbucksApp/README.md

         • Managed Order API - Implemented a REST API on top of the Starbucks Library to Manage Orders.
         • Payment API - Implemented a REST API on top of the Starbucks Library to enable Payments.
         • Authentication API - Implemented a REST API on top of the Starbucks Library to manage user authentication.
-        • Deployed the REST APIs to AWS EC2 and enables Auto-scaling and load-balancing.
+        • Deployed the REST APIs to AWS EC2 and enabled Auto-scaling and load-balancing.

 ## Component Diagram